 5.5.1 Child Support Account

-The Child Support Account is established under the CSRC Act to enable DHS to transfer to payees the child support payments that are received from payers.
-From 1 July 2018, the Child Support Account enables DHS to transfer payments to payees of a carer liability.
+The Child Support Account is established under the CSRC Act to enable Services Australia to transfer to payees the child support payments that are received from payers.
+From 1 July 2018, the Child Support Account enables Services Australia to transfer payments to payees of a carer liability.

 CSRC Act section 69B, section 73, section 74, section 75, section 76, section 77, section 78

-The CSRC Act sets up a Child Support Account (the Account) (section 73).
+The CSRC Act creates the Child Support Account (the Account) (section 73).

-When DHS receives any payments for any purpose, they are credited to the Consolidated Revenue Fund (consolidated revenue).
-DHS must transfer the following amounts from consolidated revenue into the Account (section 74(1)):
+When Services Australia receives any payments for any purpose, they are credited to the Consolidated Revenue Fund (consolidated revenue).
+Services Australia must transfer the following amounts from consolidated revenue into the Account (section 74(1)):

-- amounts from payers of enforceable maintenance liabilities intended as voluntary payment to payees, and
+- amounts from payers of enforceable maintenance liabilities intended as voluntary payments to payees, and

 - amounts that are to be debited from the Account in making payments mentioned in CSRC Act section 75(1)(c).